 Develop and update operational protocols that outline roles and responsibilities.
-The task forces must develop and routinely update protocols that outline the roles and responsibilities of task force members and the collaborative work of the task force.
-Protocols should document procedures on topics such as information sharing, confidentiality, referrals related to potential tips and services needed for victims, victim protection, requests for Continued Presence (CP) or other documents, procedures for handling cases with large numbers of victims, working with the media, data collection, reporting, and other key task force functions.
-(See Appendix A for the definition of CP.)
+The task forces must develop and routinely update operational protocols that outline the roles and responsibilities of task force members and the collaborative work of the task force.
+Protocols should document procedures on topics such as information sharing, confidentiality, referrals related to potential tips, services needed for victims, victim protection, requests for Continued Presence (CP) or other documents, procedures for handling cases with large numbers of victims, working with the media, data collection, reporting, and other key task force functions.
+(See Appendix A for CP definition.)